Wondering if cooking with toddlers is worth the hassle? Don’t let potential dangers (and potential mess!) keep you from cooking with your 3 year old.

 13. Teach kitchen safety

-As soon as your babies begin crawling, kitchen safety becomes important.
+Kitchen safety for kids becomes important as soon as your babies begin crawling.
 Teaching them caution around hot ovens, burners, sharp tools and knives, and even proper hand-washing will help toddlers and young children to develop a respect for the kitchen.

-As they learn to navigate the kitchen safely, they will develop the competency to handle situations on their own when they’re older.
+As kids learn to navigate the kitchen safely, they will develop the competency to handle situations on their own when they’re older.

 14. Cleanup, cleanup, everybody cleanup